epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ### Part III : Modelisation of our project question

-To determine if actors' preferences influence the success of a movie we will explore the following ideas :
+To determine if some parameters (such as actors' preferences, movies' genres or actors' attributes) influence the success of a movie we will perform a causal analysis :

-   - Naïve model :

-     We can then try to find if there are a correlation between $(\text{pref}(m), \text{like}(m))$ and the success of the film defined in step `1.`.
-A naïve approach would be to estimate the *p-value* of the hypothesis $H_0$ defined as **"The probability that both metrics and the success of the film is uncorrelated"**.
-We could then try to build a confidence interval on the correlation metric (Pearson's correlation coefficient).

    - Causal analysis :

-     To determine if the movie's success is driven by the fact that an actor played a role outside of his comfort zone, we can use $\text{pref}(m)$ and $\text{like}(m)$.
-We first cluster movies in different groups according to their $\text{pref}(m)$ and $\text{like}(m)$ (movies with similar metrics should be clustered in the same group).
+   We first cluster movies in 2 groups according to the parameters that we want to study (movies with similar parameters should be clustered in the same group).
 Algorithms such as :

     - K-means clustering
     - Fisher LDA
    can be used to cluster similar movies.

-     Then for a given movie, we use as many covariates as we can (budget, genre, release date, ...) and the two metrics mentioned before on all of the actors.
-The metric of step `4.` is used for the actor and the persona played by the actor for the movie.
+   For example, those 2 groups can represent if actors who played in the movie stepped out of their comfort zone or not.
+Those 2 groups are analguous to the treated/control groups for causal analysis.
+Then we can use the methods seen in class such as matching with propensity scores to mitigate unseen correlation, and sensitivity analysis to quantify our uncertainty.

 ## Proposed timeline